About the Frances Payne Bolton School of Nursing

 The Frances Payne Bolton School of Nursing (FPB) at Case Western Reserve University is a globally recognized leader in nursing education and research.
 We produce confident, dynamic health care professionals and are committed to the success of our students.

-Students choose FPB because, with our unique curriculum and dedicated faculty, we produce national and international leaders.
+Students choose our accredited nursing programs in Ohio because we produce national and international leaders.
+Our nursing school is top-ranked and includes unique nursing curriculum and dedicated faculty.
 This, combined with our clinical partnerships, experiential learning and research opportunities, makes FPB second to none.

 Leaders in Leadership